glenlong/wedding/src/content/posts/father-of-the-bride-speech/etiquette.md

 ---
 title: "Father of the Bride Speech Etiquette"
 nav_title: "Etiquette"
-description: "You want your father of the bride speech to be perfect.
+description: "You want your Father of the Bride speech to be perfect.
 You can use these guidelines to help you avoid any awkward slip-ups."
 date: 2020-03-01
 image: "/images/posts/father-of-the-bride-speech-etiquette.jpg"
 categories: ["Father of the Bride Speech"]